Qluxzz/ExhaustiveDictionaryAnalyzer/ExhaustiveDictionary.Package/README.md

 # Exhaustive Dictionary Analyzer

-Install the `ExhaustiveDictionary.Attribute` nuget package to get access to the `[Exhaustive]` attribute, or just create your own attribute `ExhaustiveAttribute : System.Attribute {}`
+Install the `ExhaustiveDictionary.Attribute` nuget package to get access to the `[Exhaustive]` attribute.

 ## Rules: